Skip to main content

 • Enclomiphene ∞ In certain cases, particularly when fertility preservation is a primary concern or as an alternative to direct testosterone administration, Enclomiphene may be incorporated.
 This medication helps to support endogenous LH and FSH levels, encouraging the testes to produce more testosterone naturally.

-The careful titration of these components ensures a balanced approach, addressing not only the symptoms of low testosterone but also mitigating potential and supporting overall endocrine health.
+The careful titration of these components ensures a balanced approach, addressing not only the symptoms of low testosterone but also mitigating potential side effects and supporting overall endocrine health.
 Regular monitoring of blood markers, including total and free testosterone, estrogen (estradiol), and hematocrit, is essential to guide dosage adjustments and ensure therapeutic efficacy and safety.

 Testosterone Replacement Therapy for Women